Palestine

 Riad Al-Malki, the then-minister of foreign affairs of Palestine, signed the TPNW at a high-level ceremony in New York when it opened for signature on 20 September 2017.

-Palestine deposited its instrument of ratification with the UN secretary-general on 22 March 2018.
-It was the sixth state to ratify or accede to the TPNW.
+Palestine deposited its instrument of ratification with the UN secretary-general on 22 March 2018, becoming the sixth state to ratify the treaty.

 In 2020, Palestine said that it was “proud to have participated in the elaboration of the historic Treaty on the Prohibition of Nuclear Weapons and to have been among the first to ratify it”.